lebloism/link-not-followed-by-arachni/README.md

 The page /users/edit.xhtml is not listed in the file for 'scope-extend-paths', but I expect Arachni to see the link on /users/list and to follow it (I can't list the 'edit' page directly in scope-extend-paths because, in my real webapp, I need to transfer some informations from 'list' to 'edit').
 But it seems Arachni doesn't.

+I commited the report so you can see users/edit.xhtml is not listed in the sitemap.

+## How to run

+### With already created war file
+I commited the war of the webapp (target/link-not-followed-by-arachni-1.0.0-SNAPSHOT.war), so you just have to use it in an already installed tomcat (if you have one).

+### From the code
+In the root directory, run : mvn clean tomcat7:run  (you need maven).
+The webapp will be accessible at : http://localhost:8080/users/list.xhtml